 During an exam of the ear, the health care provider may see a slight outward bulge or inward pull of the eardrum.
 If the condition is severe, there may be blood or bruising behind the eardrum.

-Severe barotrauma may look similar to an ear infection.
+Severe barotrauma may cause the eardrum to look similar to an ear infection.

 - Chew gum